 I finished up my Masters back in St Andrews working in the MacKenzie group doing magnetometry on trilayer strontium ruthenate where I got the thesis prize and class medal.
 At that point I was pretty set on doing a PhD and I made the excellent decision to go back to Switzerland, this time to the University of Geneva.
 My time in Geneva was incredibly important.
 I was welcomed into the Triscone group and learned so much about the art and science of growing beautiful heterostructures.
 My PhD thesis, which was awarded a Springer thesis prize, focused on heterostructures of lanthanum nickelate, a correlated metal.
 It involved a lot of samples, a lot of beamtimes and a lot of hard work!

 As of May 2021 I am a postdoctoral researcher in the Hwang group at Stanford University where I am continuing to work with quantum oxide heterostructure systems.
 I am trying to go beyond what is achievable by just epitaxial deposition by using soft chemistry approaches such as ion (de)intercalation, exfoliation and ex-situ mechanical manipulation.
-On top of extensive low-temperature (magneto)transport and in-house spectroscopy, to characterise these novel quantum materials I take advantage of unique large scale facilities such as synchrotron light sources, free electron lasers, muon sources and high field labs.
+On top of low-temperature (magneto)transport and in-house spectroscopy, to characterise these novel quantum materials I take advantage of unique large scale facilities such as synchrotron light sources, free electron lasers, muon sources, neutron sources and high field labs.